Mysterion06/DMC3Splitter/README.md

   * Load remover
   * Kill Counter

-For the doorsplits, download [doorsplits.lss](https://raw.githubusercontent.com/Mysterion06/DMC3Splitter/master/doorsplits.lss), and open it with Livesplit.
-Then in the Livesplit "Edit Layout" section, remove the "Splits" plugin, and add the "Subsplits" plugin by clicking the "+" icon > List > Subsplits.
+For the doorsplits, download <a id="raw-url" href="https://raw.githubusercontent.com/Mysterion06/DMC3Splitter/master/doorsplits.lss">doorsplits.lss</a>, and open it with Livesplit.
+Then in the Livesplit "Edit Layout" section, remove the "Splits" plugin by highlighting it and pressing the <kbd>-</kbd> icon, then add the "Subsplits" plugin by clicking the <kbd>+</kbd> icon > List > Subsplits.
 All 195 splits are prenamed.

 For the kill counter, you need to download [ASLVarViewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer/releases) and add the .dll file to the livesplit components folder.
 Then add it to the layout from livesplit's layout settings, and in the ASLVarViewer settings, select killCounter from the variables.